janlisec/HiResTEC/README.md

-I am sorry that I have to refer you to the publication to learn more about HiResTEC as providing example data in the package would require to include data in xcmsRaw format which would not be allowed on CRAN.
+I am sorry that I have to refer you to the publication to learn more about HiResTEC as providing example data in the package would require to include data in xcmsRaw format which would prevent the package to be available on CRAN.